3rd Stakeholder Forum: Evaluation for Impact, May 2021

 Developmental Evaluation, Petri Uusikylä, PhD, Frisky & Anjoy

 Petri Uusikylä has worked with the Finnish Heritage Agency in developing the Evaluation and Development Framework for the Finnish museums.
-In his presentation, he ä will address the questions related to the role of evaluation in the process of developing European museums.
+In his presentation, he addressed the questions related to the role of evaluation in the process of developing European museums.
 He believes that evaluation is needed to identify what works, for whom, in what respects, to what extent, in what contexts, and how.
 A new developmental and systems-driven evaluation approach is urgently needed for evaluating the effectiveness and impacts of museums in complex environments.

 Experiences in using an Evaluation Framework for Museums, Miikka Kumpulainen, Curator, The Museum of Central Finland